mariaciceri/first_project/README.md

 + Introduction of the sport (climbing) and the authors.
 + Brief explanation of the purpose of the webpage.
-+ The page is responsive: if screen size bigger than mobile screens, About Us text comes next to the picture.
++ The page is responsive: if screen size is bigger than mobile screens, About Us text comes next to the picture.

 ![First part of the Home page](assets/images/rox1.png)